 The COVID-19 technology access pool

 Hopefully, this is about to change.
-Parliament has unanimously adopteda motion The motion, submitted by the socialist party SP and liberal-democrat party D66, followed an appeal by Wemos, Oxfam Novib and 52 other organisations asking the government to put pressure on corona vaccine developers to share their knowledge and patents.
+Parliament has unanimously adopted asking the government to put pressure on corona vaccine developers to share their knowledge and patents.

 The effectiveness of CEPI’s conditions

-CEPI is committed to equitable access CEPI’s definition of equitable access: “Equitable access to epidemic vaccines in the context of an outbreak means that appropriate vaccines are first available to populations when and where they are needed to end an outbreak or curtail an epidemic, regardless of ability to pay” to corona vaccines through its funding approach.
-CEPI is working on this with Gavi and the World Health Organization within the COVAX partnership.
-COVAX COVAX is the vaccine pillar of the Accelerator Access to COVID-19 Tools (ACT).
-The ACT Accelerator is a global collaboration to accelerate the development, production and equitable access to coronavirus tests, treatments and vaccines. aims to make two billion vaccine doses available by the end of 2021.
+CEPI is committed to to corona vaccines through its funding approach.
+CEPI is working on this with Gavi(opens in new window) and the World Health Organization within the COVAX partnership. aims to make two billion vaccine doses available by the end of 2021.
 Gavi will ensure that 92 middle and low-income countries that normally would not be able to afford corona vaccines will be able to purchase them.

 CEPI must ensure that the vaccines become available and that vaccine developers commit to giving COVAX first choice in purchasing vaccines developed with CEPI funding.
 CEPI invests in the production capacity of the developers it supports in parallel with their early vaccine development activities.

 To date, CEPI has committed more than US$1.1 billion to corona vaccine research and development costs and manufacturing agreements.
 The table below lists all partners with whom funding agreements have been signed.